antonosmond/gitops-tag-flow/README.md

 ### rollback

 This workflow can be triggered manually in the event we need to rollback a production release.
-As with the deploy & promote workflows, it simply moves the production tag but in this case it'll set the tag to point at the revision where the rollback tag is set.
+As with the deploy & promote workflows, it simply moves the production tag but in this case it'll set the tag to point at the revision where the rollback tag is set or alternatively, if a specific chart version is provided, it'll rollback to that revision.

 ## Detailed Example